SkillsFundingAgency/dfc-devops/README.md

 A sample master template and links to individual deployment documentation can be [found here](ArmTemplates/README.md).

+## PowerShell Modules

+The PowerShell modules directory contains helper functions used across multiple scripts.
+Modules can be imported into the scripts where needed.

+Module documentation can be [found here](PSModules/README.md).

 ## PowerShell Scripts

 The PowerShell scripts directory contains scripts that can be used either in build and release definitions or from the command line.